dport96/ITM352/morea/020.WADT/experience-install-WADT.md

 app.listen(8080, () => console.log(`listening on port 8080`));
 ```

-  - Start your local http-server by typing `node server.js`
+  - Make sure you are in the `Lab1` folder.
+Start your local http-server by typing `node ../server.js`.
-  - Open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and verify it is served rather than loaded directly into the browser (you should see `http://localhost:8080/<your Last_First name>_hello.html` rather than the file path)
+  - Open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and verify it is *served* rather than loaded directly into the browser (you should see `http://localhost:8080/<your Last_First name>_hello.html` rather than the file path in the browser address box)
   - Make a new directory called `static` and move your `<your Last_First name>_hello.html` file into the `static` directory.
-  -  Open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and explain why the server cannot GET the file
+  -  Open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and explain why the server cannot `GET` the file
   -  Open a browser to `http://localhost:8080/static/<your Last_First name>_hello.html` and explain why the file now appears in the browser
   -  Now hit ctrl-c in the terminal to quit your server.
 Start your local http-server by typing `node server.js --rootdir ./static` open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and explain why the file now appears in the browser but you no longer need `static` in the path
   -  Now hit ctrl-c in the terminal to quit your server.
-Move `server.js` to the top of your repo (should be the directory above this lab directory).
-Start your local http-server by typing `node ../server.js --rootdir ./static` open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and explain why the file now appears in the browser and you do not need the Lab directory in the path
+Type `cd ..` to move to the top of your repo (should be the directory above the `Lab1` directory).
+Start your local http-server by typing `node ./server.js --rootdir ./Lab1/static` open a browser to `http://localhost:8080/<your Last_First name>_hello.html` and explain why the file now appears in the browser and you do not need the `Lab1/static` in the URL path.
+  -  Now hit ctrl-c in the terminal to quit your server.
+Start your local http-server by typing `node server.js` open a browser to `http://localhost:8080/Lab1/static/<your Last_First name>_hello.html` and explain why the file now appears in the browser and you **do need** the `Lab1/static` in the URL path.

 **NOTE:** If the server fails to run and you get a `port already in use` error you may have another process using port 8080.
 Try changing the port to something else like 8081 and try running again. **